saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 In [Blog 1](/blogs/computational-drug-discovery/basic-molecular-biology/), we learned that proteins are chains of amino acids that fold into precise 3D shapes, and drugs are small molecules with specific functional groups that bind to protein pockets.
 We explored how structure determines function and why finding the right drug molecule is extraordinarily challenging.

-But here's the fundamental problem: machine learning models don't understand chemistry they process numbers.
+But here's the fundamental problem: machine learning models don't understand chemistry, they process numbers.
 A neural network can't look at a molecular structure diagram and intuitively grasp that a hydroxyl group makes a molecule more water-soluble, or that an aromatic ring provides rigidity.
 Before we can apply powerful ML algorithms to drug discovery, we need to answer a crucial question: **How do we translate molecular structures into a form that neural networks can learn from?**

 This translation from chemistry to data is far from trivial, and the choices we make have dramatic effects on model performance.
 Unlike images (which naturally map to pixel arrays) or text (which can be tokenized into sequences), molecules have no single "natural" representation for computers.
 We must actively choose how to encode them, and each choice captures different aspects of chemistry while losing others.